kurtern84/MMM-Profile/README.md

 # MMM-Profile
-A simple module to add/show a profilpicture with your name and wheater report to your MagicMirror Set the URL to the profilpicture, and your name in your config.
+A simple module to show a profilpicture with your name and wheater report for your MagicMirror.
+Set the URL to the profilpicture, and your name in your config.
 Look at configuration options bellow

 To get the wheater report to work, you must use it with the default currentweather module.